Sajid Javid pulls out of Conservative leadership race

 The first round of voting will take place on Wednesday from 13:30 to 15:30 BST and any candidate who gets less than 30 votes from their fellow MPs will have to drop out.

-Over the next few days and weeks, further votes will take place to whittle the number of candidates down to a final two.
+Over the next few days, further votes will take place to whittle the number of candidates down to a final two.

 These two will then go to a full ballot of around 160,000 Conservative Party members over the summer.
 The result is expected on 5 September.